Haines City Branch: Construction and early years

 The Atlantic Coast Line Railroad began construction on the Haines City Branch in 1910, with its initial route running from the main line in Haines City south 47 miles to Sebring.
 This segment would be complete in June 1912 and served many vegetable and citrus growers.

 In 1916, the Atlantic Coast Line made plans to extend the branch further south to Immokalee.
 Construction began that year with track reaching the Caloosahatchee River at Ortona by April 1918.
 This project also included a branch from Harrisburg (just south of Palmdale) to Moore Haven which was completed around the same time.
-Harrisburg was named after the Harris track-laying machine used to construct the line.
-The Atlantic Coast Line Railroad would then charter the Moore Haven & Clewiston Railway to extend the Moore Haven Branch southeast a short distance to Clewiston, which would be complete in 1921.
-The Southern Sugar Corporation (which became the U.S. Sugar Corporation in 1931) would be a major customer on the line in Clewiston and they would also build private branch tracks from the line to their sugar fields.

-The Atlantic Coast Line acquired the Moore Haven and Clewiston Railway in 1925.
-In 1929, it was extended from Clewiston to the Miami Canal in Lake Harbor to connect with the Florida East Coast Railway's Kissimmee Valley Line.
-A spur south and east to Okeelanta would also be built.
+The junction at Harrisburg was named after the Harris track-laying machine used to construct the line.

-In 1919, construction resumed on the main route from Ortona south.
-Track was built from Ortona south across the Caloosahatchee River through Goodno, Sears, and Felda to Immokalee.
+In 1919, construction resumed from Ortona and track was built south across the Caloosahatchee River through Goodno, Sears, and Felda to Immokalee.
 The first train to Immokalee arrived on October 16, 1921.
-In later years, track from Harrisburg to Immokalee was known as the Immokalee Branch on employee timetables while the Moore Haven Branch became the primary route south of Harrisburg.

 Shortly after service to Immokalee began, the Atlantic Coast Line's President Henry Walters authorized one last extension of the line south to Everglades City.
 The Atlantic Coast Line accomplished this extension by purchasing the Deep Lake Railroad from entrepreneur Barron Collier, the namesake of Collier County.
 The Deep Lake Railroad was originally built in 1913 by Walter Langford and John Roach, who operated a grapefruit grove near Deep Lake.
 The line was used to transport grapefruit south to Everglades City to be sold and shipped.
 In 1921, Collier purchased the line and grapefruit groves and also used the line to transport pine and cypress logs to a sawmill he operated in Everglades City.
 After the Atlantic Coast Line acquired the Deep Lake Railroad, they rebuilt it to their standards and extended track south from Immokalee to Deep Lake.
 The line was completed in 1928 and a passenger depot was built in Everglades City (known then as simply Everglades), which would be the farthest south the Atlantic Coast Line would ever reach.

+In Moore Haven, the Atlantic Coast Line Railroad chartered the Moore Haven & Clewiston Railway to extend the Moore Haven Branch southeast a short distance to Clewiston, which would be complete in 1921.
+The Southern Sugar Corporation (which became the U.S. Sugar Corporation in 1931) would be a major customer on the line in Clewiston and they would also build private branch tracks from the line to their sugar fields.
+The Atlantic Coast Line acquired the Moore Haven and Clewiston Railway in 1925.
+In 1929, it was extended from Clewiston to the Miami Canal in Lake Harbor to connect with the Florida East Coast Railway's Kissimmee Valley Line.
+Track to Clewiston and Lake Harbor would end up being the busier route south of Harrisburg due to the Southern Sugar Company's operation.
+This led to track from Harrisburg to Lake Harbor to became the main route of the Haines City Branch with track to Everglades City becoming the Immokalee Branch on employee timetables.